 Big Finish According to Steven Moffat

-The 50th anniversary officially sealed the deal when the BBC aired The Night of the Doctor, in which Eight recited his Big Finish companions up to the time that scene was filmed.
-Moffat was confirming the Eighth Doctor’s audio adventures with a deliberate callback to the Seventh Doctor reciting his companions’ names in The Curse of Fenric.
+The 50th anniversary officially placed Big Finish continuity before TV audiences when the BBC aired The Night of the Doctor, in which Eight recited his Big Finish companions up to the time that scene was filmed.
+Moffat was confirming the Eighth Doctor’s audio adventures as canon with a deliberate callback to the Seventh Doctor reciting his companions’ names in The Curse of Fenric.
 And yes, The Night of the Doctor is canon too:

 ‘And we don’t call them prequels, we don’t call them minisodes, we just call them Doctor Who.‘